nizpew/appusage-mentalhealth_data-analisys-with-ML/README.md

 ### Health Score Classification

+which use this sheet metric https://www.webmd.com/mental-health/gaf-scale-facts as classificatory means

 The health scores are transformed from a range of 0-100 to a range of 0-10, with classifications as follows:

 | Original Range (0-100) | Transformed Range (0-10) | Classification   |